khanasunil5/active-directory-home-lab/README.md

 ![SCREENSHOT](https://github.com/khanasunil5/active-directory-home-lab/blob/c5c335ed7ba3699611da75b0f27cf132ce7b9d80/screenshots/gpo-disable-usb.png)

 I created a Group Policy to block access to removable storage devices on domain-joined workstations using Administrative Templates.
-While verifying the policy on CLIENT01, the USB restriction did not appear to be applied when running `gpresult /r`.
-After troubleshooting, I identified that this was a computer-based policy and re-ran the command using `gpresult /r /scope computer`, which confirmed the GPO was successfully applied.
+While verifying the policy on CLIENT01, the USB restriction did not appear to be applied when running gpresult /r.
+After troubleshooting, I identified that this was a computer-based policy and re-ran the command using gpresult /r /scope computer, which confirmed the GPO was successfully applied.
 This reinforced the difference between user and computer Group Policy scopes and the importance of using the correct troubleshooting commands.

 ![SCREENSHOT](https://github.com/khanasunil5/active-directory-home-lab/blob/c5c335ed7ba3699611da75b0f27cf132ce7b9d80/screenshots/gpo-control-panel-blocked.png)